innoq/ml-ops.org/content/phase-zero.md

  + How do we track the system performance?
     + e.g. A/B Testing
  + How do we evaluate the value creation?
-    + e.g users spent less time on inbox.
+    + e.g users spent less time on the inbox.

-The effort to fill out these canvas might initiate an existential discussion regarding the *real objective* and *hidden costs* for teh ML-software.
-Such discussion might result in decision not to implement AI/ML at all.
+The effort to fill out this canvas might initiate an existential discussion regarding the *real objective* and *hidden costs* for the ML-software.
+Such discussion might result in a decision not to implement AI/ML at all.

 #### Further reading